dan-fritchman/Thesis/content.md

 \setkeys{Gin}{width=.5\linewidth}
 ![s-curve](./fig/s-curve.png "Fisher and Pry's S-Curve of Technological Change {\protect\autocite{fisher1971simple}}")

-In truth, the field stands to become far more important - and far more ripe for design-level breakthroughts - in the next 65 years than it was in its first 65.
+In truth, the field stands to become far more important - and far more ripe for design-level breakthroughs - in the next 65 years than it was in its first 65.

 Why?
 To date, the primary manifestation of our semiconductor-based information age is the enablement of software to "eat" countless fields of endeavor.
 Over the course of the 20th century, silicon and CMOS proved the ideal forum for building general-purpose computation machines.
-Their general-purposeness was their true killer app: it enabled a conceptually new layer, shortly thereafter named _software_, by which they could be redirected to a seemingly endless variey of tasks.
+Their general-purpose-ness was their true killer app: it enabled a conceptually new layer, shortly thereafter named _software_, by which they could be redirected to a seemingly endless variety of tasks.

 Moreover, these machines kept getting better, year after year.
 In 1965's _Cramming More Components onto Integrated Circuits_ [@moore1998cramming], Gordon Moore introduced the now-famous "law" setting the field on an exponential rate of progress for the foreseeable future.
 But the phrase _Moore’s Law_ has always been off.
 The inclusion of the term _law_, coupled with the fact that it concerns a complicated scientific-seeming topic, leads people to believe it is some law of nature, like Newton’s laws of motion or the second law of thermodynamics.
 Or perhaps more like Ahmdal’s law, which sets a theoretical limit on a category of abstract quantities (computer programs).